Focus on Writing the Best Book You Can

 In fact, it may be even harder to write a good book than it was in days past, because both you and your reader have more distractions.
 You’re tempted by the Internet, your ability to concentrate for long periods of time has been compromised, and deep focus is more challenging.
 Meanwhile, your reader has infinite sources of information and entertainment.
 So a book has to be darn good to to keep both your attention and your reader’s.
 Now is the time to make sure we’re not minimizing the importance of mastering the craft.

 Platform is important if you want people to read your work.
 But ultimately, great writing is the best platform.
 A million followers are meaningless if you don’t have something worthwhile for them to read.
 Marketing challenges, evolving technology, and competition will always be with us.
 But it’s irrelevant without a good book.

 I sense, out there in writer-land, an increasing focus on writing more-more-more.
 Many want to publish as fast as possible.
 Volume + speed = more money, or more success, or some such equation.
 But readers can only read so much.
 They’ll have shrinking patience for works that feel sloppily crafted and hastily written.

 The only way forward is the same as it ever was: run away from the noise, hunker down and wrestle mightily with your prose.

 As an agent, I’m here to help with the “other stuff.”
 Only you, the writer, can do the most important part.
 Write that book.
 And make it great.

-Let’s collectively settle into 2016 remembering that mastering the craft is the best object of our focus.
+Let’s collectively remember that mastering the craft is the best object of our focus.
 There is a time for considering various publishing routes and promoting our works, but only when we have in our hands a book that is the absolute best it can be.

 So where are you on this?
 Are you mainly focused on craft, or do you spend a great deal of energy focused on other aspects of publishing?
 What’s the right balance?